bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 7. Search for files across the entire system.
 8. Search the content of files for specific values.
 9. Helps grep search 'recursively' through all files and subdirectories.
-10. '*' is wildcard and searches for anything that has a .txt at the end
+10. '*' is wildcard and searches for anything that has a .txt at the end.

 ## Lessons Learned